AdobeDocs/workfront.en/help/classic/documents/workfront-for-adobe-creative-cloud/use-wf-adobe-cc.md

    Personal tasks are listed under **No Project**.

-## Upload a file to a Workfront project, task, or issue
+## Upload a file to a Workfront project, task, or issue {#upload-a-file-to-a-workfront-project-task-or-issue}

 You can upload a file from your computer file system or export a file currently open in an Adobe Creative Cloud application to a Workfront project, task, or issue.&nbsp;